Skamania Steelhead: A Complete Fishing Guide

 Other very good lures include crankbaits like Rapalas and plugs like Kwikfish.
 Check out Lure Fishing For Steelhead for tips and methods.

-You can do this from a float tube, kayak.
+You can do these methods from a n inflatable raft or pontoon boat, a drift boat, a canoe, or fishing kayak.
 See River Fishing Boats, where I discuss some of the best inexpensive river boats and methods used by anglers and guides.

 The other meaning of drift fishing is casting your line, weight, and bait out into the current and letting it drift naturally down the river while you stand on the bank or wade into the river.